Americana music: Formation of Americana Music Association

 This new style of music reflected a renewed interest in traditional American music forms, and it helped to establish Americana music as a distinct and important genre in its own right.
-In 2011, the genre was officially inducted into the Merriam-Webster dictionary.

-In modern times, Americana music continues to evolve and expand, as new generations of artists continue to draw inspiration from the rich history and cultural traditions of the United States.
-The instrumentation of Americana music continues to be characterised by acoustic guitars, fiddles, banjos, mandolins, and harmonicas, as well as electric guitars and drums.
+The Americana Music Association, a not-for-profit trade organization advocating for American Roots Music around the world, was formed in 1999.
+It is a network for Americana artists, radio stations, record labels, publishers, and others with the goal of developing an infrastructure that will boost visibility and economic viability.

+The 2010s saw several musical groups connected with Americana music finding their way on to the Billboard charts.
 Bands like Mumford and Sons, The Lumineers and The Avett Brothers helped bring contemporary Americana to more people than ever before.
 Their popularity as artists took the genre (which was somewhat of a niche, in the shadow of country and rock) and made it mainstream.

-The genre remains deeply rooted in the cultural and social landscape of the United States, and it continues to reflect the diverse experiences and perspectives of the American people.